-Detectives, whether police, federal agents, private detectives or others, collect and analyze information in order solve criminal or civil cases.
+Detectives, whether police, federal agents, private detectives, or others, collect and analyze information in order to solve criminal or civil cases.

 They carry out surveillance, conduct interviews, examine records and other data, and participate in raids and arrests.

-Here is a brief overview of 3 types of detective, the kind of work they do, and what is needed join their ranks:
+Here is a brief overview of 3 types of Detective, the kind of work they do, and what is needed to join their ranks:

 Education requirements: Those wishing to become police detectives must first serve up to 5 years as a patrol officer.
-Most police departments require recruits to posses at least a high school diploma and according to the US Bureau of Labor Statistics, many officers have an associate degree or bachelors degree.
+Most police departments require recruits to possess at least a high school diploma, and according to the US Bureau of Labor Statistics, many officers have an associate degree or bachelor’s degree.

-Training: Candidates will attend police academy for around 3 months, during which time they will be instructed in the different aspects of police work.
-Training will include course work in local laws, state laws, constitutional law and civil rights.
+Candidates will attend police academy for around three months, during which time they will be instructed in the different aspects of police work.
+Training will include course work in local laws, state laws, constitutional law, and civil rights.

-Progressing to Detective: the promotion route from beat cop to detective varies from department to department.
+The promotion route from beat cop to Detective varies from department to department.
 And as mentioned previously, candidates should be aware that this career path may take up to 5 years.
-For this reason only those with a real passion for policing are likely to succeed.
+For this reason, only those with a real passion for policing are likely to succeed.

 Typically, a career path might consist of promotion from beat cop to sergeant, and then from sergeant to Sergeant First Detective.
 Large, busy urban police departments may offer the best opportunities for advancement.

-Detectives must also posses excellent critical thinking skills and a good eye for detail in order to analyse data.
+Detectives must also possess excellent critical thinking skills and a good eye for detail in order to analyze data.
 And although many work regular hours, they must at times (when performing surveillance, for example) be willing to work overtime and tolerate a more anti-social schedule.

 FBI Agents & Detectives

-Agents work covers activities such as undercover assignments, court-authorised wire-taps, surveillance, tracking stolen property, examining business records and other data forensics.
+Agents work covers activities such as undercover assignments, court-authorized wire-taps, surveillance, tracking stolen property, examining business records, and other data forensics.

 Criminal activity investigated by FBI agents include:

-Organised crime, business and accounting fraud, corruption, drug trafficking, bribery, extortion, bank robbery, kidnapping, terrorism and other violations of federal laws.
+Organized crime, business and accounting fraud, corruption, drug trafficking, bribery, extortion, bank robbery, kidnapping, terrorism, and other violations of federal laws.

-Qualifications: FBI agent candidates must hold a bachelors degree and have at least 3 years fulltime related job experience.
+FBI agent candidates must hold a bachelor’s degree and have at least three years of full-time related job experience.
 For candidates who wish to work in law enforcement, experience in law, with the police service, or with the military would be advantageous.
 For those wishing to work in the fraud and financial crime arena, experience in the financial field is helpful.

-In addition, the FBI presently prioritises applications from candidates who possess one or more of the following skills:
+In addition, the FBI presently prioritizes applications from candidates who possess one or more of the following skills: